NEW LAWS COMING - TENANCY ACT QUEENSLAND

 Australia previously hosted the Summer Olympics in Melbourne in 1956 and Sydney in 2000.

 The Queensland Government introduced its Housing Legislation Amendment Bill 2021 into Parliament on Friday 18th June.

-Rental reform has been in the news since late 2019, when the Palaszczuk government proposed a set of reforms which we believe were far too onerous for property investors.
+Rental reform has been in the news since late 2019 when the Palaszczuk government proposed a set of reforms that we believe were far too onerous for property investors.
 Lead by the REIQ (Real Estate Institute of Qld), property owners were very vocal about the proposed reforms, believing they would destabilise the rental market and lead to many investors leaving the market.